 - WAC 173-50-080 ((On-site)) Audits.
 The laboratory must undergo an ((on-site)) audit by the department, or their primary accreditation authority (in cases of third party recognition), to assess critical elements and areas of recommended practices.
 All directly accredited laboratories will be audited on a triennial basis.
 The laboratory must assist/accommodate department of ecology personnel during ((on-site)) audits as required.
 The department will determine if the audit will be on-site. - (1) Critical elements for accreditation.
 Elements of an environmental laboratory's operations which are critical to the consistent generation of accurate and defensible data are critical elements for accreditation.
 Critical elements are subject to intense scrutiny throughout the accreditation process.
 The ecology accrediting authority may deny, revoke, or suspend accreditation for deficiencies in critical elements.
-Functional areas including critical elements are: - (a) Analytical methods. ((The on-site audit seeks to determine if)) By conducting audits the department determines if SOPs and other documentation of analytical methods: - ((-)) (i) Are present at the laboratory; - ((♠)) (ii) Are approved for regulatory use, if applicable; - (iii) Readily available to analysts; and

-- $((\bullet))$ (iv) Being implemented.
-If the laboratory is using a locally developed method, the ((on-site)) audit may include an evaluation of the adequacy of that method. - (b) Equipment and supplies.
-The ((on-site)) audit seeks to determine if sufficient equipment and supplies as required by analytical methods are: - ((♣)) (i) Available; - ((♠)) (ii) Being adequately maintained; and - $((\bullet))$ (iii) In a condition to allow successful performance of applicable analytical procedures.
+Functional areas including critical elements are: - (a) Analytical methods.
+The ((on-site)) audit seeks to determine if documentation of analytical methods: - $((\bullet))$ (i) Are present at the laboratory; - ((♠)) (ii) Are approved for regulatory use, if applicable; - (iii) Readily available to analysts; and - ((-)) (iv) Being implemented.
+If the laboratory is using a locally developed method, the ((-) audit may include an evaluation of the adequacy of that method. - (b) Equipment and supplies.
+The ((on-site)) audit seeks to determine if sufficient equipment and supplies as required by analytical methods are: - ((♣)) (i) Available; - (()) (ii) Being adequately maintained; and - $((\bullet))$ (iii) In a condition to allow successful performance of applicable analytical procedures.